Course Name: Wintonbury Hills Golf Course

-At 368 yards, the 16th is another neat par 4 featuring a completely blind teeshot.
+At 368 yards, the 16th is another neat par 4 featuring a completely blind teeshot over a plateau.
 This hole plays straightaway with OB lining the right and a fairly open left side.
-There is only one bunker on this hole, but it’s prominently featured on a mound 210 yards out on the right.
+There’s only one bunker on this hole, but it’s prominently featured on a mound 210 yards in the right rough.

 After driving through dense forest, you arrive at the 190 yard par 3 17th.
-Featuring another Redan green, this hole offers plenty of bailout area to the right but bunkers and a hazard on the left.
+Featuring another Redan green, this hole offers plenty of bailout room right but beware of bunkers and a hazard on the left.

 After several strong holes in a row, the closing hole at Wintonbury Hills is rather underwhelming as a straightaway, flat 405 yard par 4.
-A hazard lines far right, while the left side is completely open in the 10th fairway.
-With the exception of a few tiny bunkers sprinkled throughout the rough, this is really a grip it and rip it par 4.
+A hazard lines far right, while the left side is completely open with the 10th fairway.
+With the exception of a few tiny bunkers sprinkled throughout the rough, this is really a hole you can swing freely with driver.
 This green plays as a reverse Redan, with slopes left-to-right and back-to-front.

 General Comments: My experience with the staff at Wintonbury Hills was less than optimal, beginning with my attempt at a teetime.
 I called and was told “Singles shouldn’t be calling and are better off showing up at the course.
 The only teetime available is 11 AM.”
 Okay, whatever, I thought.
 I arrived at the course, and it was literally empty.
 Why couldn’t I play earlier?
-Furthermore, I was lectured at length by the cartbarn guy about the rules in a pedantic fashion.
+Furthermore, I was lectured at length by the cart guy about the rules in a pedantic fashion.

 While pace of play was fantastic the day I played, the practice facilities also left a lot to be desired.
-There is a small practice green behind the clubhouse, but the range is down the street and you have to take a car to get there (carts weren’t allowed).
+There’s a small practice green behind the clubhouse, but the range is down the street and you need to take a car to get there (carts weren’t allowed).
 Speaking of carts, never before have I experienced such restrictive carts.
 The carts completely stop whenever you drive through rough and you’re forced to push them back on the fairway.
-This is one of my biggest pet peeves golfing and I would have walked had I known.
+This is one of my biggest golfing pet peeves and I would have walked had I known.